 Oblivious to the possibility of being gay (or, you know, classic internalized homophobia), Denna thinks she wants to marry the prince.

-But Denna also has a secret, she possessed illegal fire magic.
-Denna must work with her teacher, Mare, to uncover the mysteries and danger around them.
+But Denna also has a secret; she possesses illegal fire magic.
+Denna must work with her teacher, Mare, to uncover the mysteries and dangers around them.
 Of course, the danger brings them closer together.

 The best part about Of Fire and Stars?
 The story doesn’t end here.
-You get to read more about Denna and Mare in the sequel, Of Ice and Shadows.
+You can read more about Denna and Mare in the sequel, Of Ice and Shadows.

 - Girls of Paper and Fire by Natasha Ngan (2018)